Translated by Nupur Jena

 Japanese Dango: How to Eat and Make Traditional Japanese Sweets

-Dango are sweet rice dumplings that come in various flavors, such as red bean paste (anko), green tea and soy sauce syrup.
-This article introduces the origins of this Japanese sweet specialty, the various types of dango, as well as the recipe for making t
+Dango are sweet Japanese rice dumplings that come in various flavors, such as red bean paste (anko), green tea, and soy sauce syrup.
+Learn what exactly this Japanese sweet specialty is, its history, types, and a recipe for making them yourself.

 Written by Kayoko Windle